pablogalve/EA_Swap/README.md

 In conclusion, this EA is profitable if (3*swap > commission + spread) == true and variance is small enough.
 If variance is too big, results will be random and not based on statistics and probability.

-## Disclaimer
-This code is disclosed publicly for educational purposes only.
-It is expected that this EA has a low scalability and may have divergence due to lower liquidity and bigger spreads in the foreign exchange markets at open/close times.
-There may also be differences between backtests/demo and live accounts due to slippage
-User at your own risk.
-I'm not responsible for any financial loss or damage caused by the use of this software.

 ## Optimization and backtest
-We'll be using AUDCHF on M1 timeframe.
+We'll be using the asset AUDCHF on M1 timeframe.

 ### Round 1
-We make a general optimization to get an idea of what is the best time to open and close the position We are going to optimize the following variables:
+We make a general optimization to get an idea of what is the best time to open and close the position.
+We'll be backtesting from 2018/01/02 to 2019/08/09 using a lot of different variables' values combination.
+Estimated time: 2 hours and 40 minutes
+We are going to optimize the following variables:
 * OpenHour
 * OpenMinute